 Blocks REM Sleep

 REM sleep is highly important – it’s restorative sleep.
 Without enough restorative sleep through REM sleep, people don’t recover from the day before.
 This can cause them to have concentration problems, memory difficulties, and even suffer from impaired fine motor skills.
+This can leave individuals feeling tired the next day, even though they may have gotten a certain amount of hours of sleep.
+In addition, alcohol before bedtime.

 Breathing Problems

-Alcohol is a depressant, so it makes the body relax and that includes the throat.
+Alcohol is a depressant, so it makes the body relax, and that includes the throat.
 While this may sound like a good thing, it’s not.
 It can lead to snoring and sleep apnea, which seriously disrupts sleep.

 Increased Urination Frequency